A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts

 where $\log(y_{i,t-1}+1)$ is a term representing the reported case counts for area $i$ at time $t-1$.
 The term $\log(y_{i,t-1}+1)$ is included in the model for $p11_{it}$ because we find it reasonable to assume that the disease will be less likely to go extinct if there are many cases previously.
 In (\ref{eqn:ZSMSP3}) and (\ref{eqn:ZSMSP4}), $\bm{\alpha}^{(0)}$ and $\bm{\alpha}^{(1)}$ represent the effects of the covariates on the disease's reemergence and persistence probabilities respectively, and they can be different.
-Note that this is different from more classical zero-inflated and hurdle models where $\bm{\alpha}^{(0)}=\bm{\alpha}^{(1)}=\bm{\alpha}$ and $\alpha_0^{(0)}=\alpha_0^{(1)}=\alpha_0$, which implicitly assumes each covariate must have the same effect on the reemergence and persistence of the disease\cite{RN56}.
+Note that this is distinct from more classical zero-inflated and hurdle models where $\bm{\alpha}^{(0)}=\bm{\alpha}^{(1)}=\bm{\alpha}$ and $\alpha_0^{(0)}=\alpha_0^{(1)}=\alpha_0$, i.e.,each covariate must have the same effect on the reemergence and persistence of the disease\cite{RN56}.
 For the Markov chain, we also need to set initial state distributions for the first time in each area, which we denote by $p_0(X_{i0})$ for $i=1,2,..., N$.

-\paragraph{Modelling the parameters of the count part} It is assumed that $p(y_{it} \mid \boldsymbol{\theta}_{it})$ in equation (\ref{eqn: counts-structure}) follows either a negative binomial distribution, in the case of the ZI models, or a truncated negative binomial distribution, in the case of the hurdle models, with mean $\mu_{it}$ and overdispersion parameter $r_{it}$ (for the ZTNB $\mu_{it}$ and $r_{it}$ are the mean and overdispersion parameter of the NB that gets truncated).
+\paragraph{Modelling the parameters of the count part} It is assumed that $p(y_{it} \mid \boldsymbol{\theta}_{it})$ in equation (\ref{eqn: counts-structure}) follows either a negative binomial distribution, in the case of the ZI models, or a truncated negative binomial distribution, in the case of the hurdle models, with mean $\mu_{it}$ and overdispersion parameter $r_{it}$ (for the ZTNB $\mu_{it}$ and $r_{it}$ are the mean and overdispersion parameter of the NB before truncation).

-For infectious disease counts, previous cases are likely to transmit the disease to other individuals, creating new cases; that is, for an area $i$, the previously reported cases, i.e. $y_{i,t-1}$, may affect the expected value $\mu_{it}$ of the reported cases $y_{it}$.
-Thus, we decompose $\mu_{it}$ as in Bauer and Wakefield (2018) \cite{RN29}, that is, where $\mu_{it}^{AR}$ is the autoregressive rate which is a multiplier on the previous week's cases that is meant to capture transmission from the previous cases and $\mu_{it}^{EN}$ is an endemic component meant to capture infectious risk from other sources like the environment and imported cases.
+For infectious disease counts, previous cases are likely to transmit the disease to other individuals, creating new cases.
+That is, for an area $i$, the previously reported cases, $y_{i,t-1}$, may affect the expected value $\mu_{it}$ of the reported cases $y_{it}$.
+Thus, we decompose $\mu_{it}$ as in Bauer and Wakefield (2018) \cite{RN29}, that is, where $\mu_{it}^{AR}$ is the autoregressive rate, which is a multiplier on the previous week's cases that is meant to capture transmission from the previous cases, and $\mu_{it}^{EN}$ is an endemic component meant to capture infectious risk from other sources like the environment and imported cases.

 The autoregressive AR rate $\mu_{it}^{AR}$ is modelled as

 where $b0_i|\sigma_{b0}^2\sim_{IID} N(\beta_0^{AR},\sigma_{b0}^2)$ is an area level random effect and $\bm{\beta}^{AR}$ represents the possible effects of risk factors $\bm{g}_{it}$ on $\mu_{it}^{AR}$.
 The endemic part $\mu_{it}^{EN}$ is modelled as